codeableorg/insights/README.md

 **User can see the average consumer expense**

-As a user I want to use the option #7 of the menu so that I can see the average consumer expense group by age, gender, occupation or nationality
+As a user I want to use option #7 of the menu so that I can see the average consumer expense group by age, gender, occupation or nationality

 Usage: